Khajaguda Lake

-Khajaguda Lake, also known as Bhagirathamma Cheruvu or Nanakramguda lake is a lake in Ranga Reddy District in the Indian state of Telangana and on the western edge of the city of Hyderabad, in the suburb of Manikonda, in the middle of Makthakousarali, Khajaguda area.
+Khajaguda Lake, also known as Thavutoni Kunta is a lake in Ranga Reddy District in the Indian state of Telangana and on the western edge of the city of Hyderabad, in the suburb of Manikonda, in the middle of Makthakousarali, Khajaguda area.

 History

 Khajaguda Lake was built in 1897 during the reign of 6th Nizam Nawab Mahboob Ali Khan.
 This lake was spread over 618 acre.
 This lake supplied water to 900 acres of Ayakattu in Kamareddy, Sarampally and Narsampally areas.

 An official survey dated February 25, 2014 showed that the Full Tank level (FTL) of Khajaguda Talab is spread over 38.004 acres and a resurvey dated September 18, 2019, showed that the lake is 37 acres.
 Both the maps are not available on HMDA official website.
 At present, the lake is spread over 37 acre.

 Present status

 The lake is gradually being destroyed and depleted reportedly due to encroachment from various builders, private residential projects and construction of roads.
 Sewage is also discharged into the lake which was once hosting various migratory birds and had rich aquatic life.
 The lake has been handed over to Wipro as part of their CSR programme for rejuvenation and since then is also known as Wipro Lake.
 Due to dumping of garbage, the lake still remains heavily polluted.

 The GHAC (Great Hyderabad Adventure Club) has been carrying out clean sweep days on the lake shore in 2013 and 2014.